whphhg/vcash-electron/README.md

 ## Install from source
-Make sure you have installed `git` and the latest version of [Node.js](https://nodejs.org/en/download/current/).
-Then clone this repository using `git clone`, move to the cloned directory using `cd vcash-electron/` and install Node.js dependencies using `npm install`.
+Make sure you have installed `git` and the latest version of [Node.js](https://nodejs.org/en/download/current/), then clone this repository using `git clone`, move to the cloned directory using `cd vcash-electron/` and install Node.js dependencies using `npm install`.